About me

 Education

-My education and training include an Honours Bachelor of Arts in Psychology from York University and a Diploma from the Ontario Psychotherapy and Counselling College (a 5-year Master's-equivalent program).
-I'm licensed with the College of Registered Psychotherapists of Ontario (CRPO) and member of the Canadian Association for Psychodynamic Therapy (CAPT).
+My education and training include an Honours Bachelor of Arts in Psychology from York University and a Diploma from the Ontario Psychotherapy and Counselling College (a 5-year Master’s-equivalent program).
+I’m licensed with the College of Registered Psychotherapists of Ontario (CRPO) and a member of the Canadian Association for Psychodynamic Therapy (CAPT).

 Personal philosophy and approach